tradingview/rest_integrations_docs/source/trading/Authentification.rst

       is omitted, the token will not be refreshed.
 But it must be borne in mind that this can harm the user's safety.

-.. tip:: The authorization process takes place on a separate tab.
+.. important:: The authorization process takes place on a separate tab.
 It will close **120 seconds** after opening, even if no access token has been received.
 You should not require the user to do anything on this tab other than enter credentials.
 For example, you want to give a user the ability to sign up.
 Place in the authorization tab a link that opens a new sign up tab.